 The study revealed the impressive variability and distinct features of neurons located within different cortical layers.
 Specifically, neurons in deeper layers had unique electrical properties and shapes—and more variation in those shapes—compared to those in more superficial layers.
 These features suggest that deep layer neurons may drive communication across layers.

 “Our findings are quite different from what we expected based on past studies that used pre-clinical models,” explains Dr. Valiante.
 “The findings provide further evidence for the unique physiology and specializations of the human brain.”

 This study represents one of the largest studies of human neurons.
-The resulting data will serve as a valuable resource for improving computer simulations of brain function—simulations that will enable researchers to better model neocortical neurons and shed light on neurological disorders such as epilepsy.
+The resulting data will serve as a valuable resource for improving computer simulations of brain function, and will enable researchers to better model neocortical neurons and shed light on neurological disorders such as epilepsy.

 This work was supported by the Centre for Addiction and Mental Health Discovery Fund, the National Institutes of Health, the Natural Sciences and Engineering Research Council, The Kavli Foundation and the UHN Foundation.

 Chameh HM, Rich S, Wang L, Chen FD, Zhang L, Carlen PL, Tripathy SJ, Valiante TA.
 Diversity amongst human cortical pyramidal neurons revealed via their sag currents and frequency preferences.
 Nat Comm.
 2021 May 3. doi: 10.1038/s41467-021-22741-9